 Areas for improvement

-Although he exhibits great accuracy, Howell needs to be more consistent.
+Howell also needs to demonstrate consistency in relation to accuracy.
 There were too many examples in the games studied where he underthrew, overthrew, or was wide of his intended target.
-This is potentially due to him trying too hard to generate velocity on passes, particularly further down the field and when trying to thread passes into tighter windows.

 Howell’s Player Profile

 Howell’s journey to the NFL Draft began as a hyper-productive high school quarterback in Indian Trail, North Carolina.
 A four-year starter for Sun Valley High School, Howell began to attract early attention with a fantastic freshman campaign.
 During the 2015 season, he threw for 3,586 passing yards and 35 touchdowns while adding another 6 scores on the ground.

 There were no signs of a sophomore slump in 2016.
 Howell led Sun Valley to the playoffs and added another 3,217 yards and 38 touchdowns to his résumé.
 In addition to impressing with his arm, his skill as a dual-threat QB developed, as he doubled his rushing touchdown total from the previous season.
 The upward trajectory continued in his junior campaign, with 1,594 rushing yards and 24 scores.

 Howell took Sun Valley to the North Carolina 3AA Regional Final in 2017 as a junior.
 He secured his third consecutive season of 3,000+ passing yards and 30+ passing touchdowns.
 Naturally, national attention followed.

 Howell was listed as a four-star quarterback by 247 Sports and ranked as the No. 3 dual-threat QB in the 2019 class and a top-100 player nationally.
 He received offers from over 30 programs, but in April 2018, Howell committed to Florida State ahead of his senior season.

 Dominates in senior season and flips his commitment late in the process